althaafsn/Kolosal-server-play/README.md

 - **Edge Deployment:** Bring large language models to devices with limited resources, ensuring minimal latency and improved privacy.
 - **Custom Model Training:** Simplify the process of data preparation and model training without relying on cloud hardware.

-### License Notice

-Although the Kolosal AI is entirely Open-Source, and can be distributed for free or commercial purposes under Apache 2.0 License, the main engine (the Genta Inference Engine Personal) can not be distributed for commercial purposes.
-For those who are planning to use Kolosal AI for commercial purpose, must contact our team at [rifky@genta.tech](mailto:rifky@genta.tech), or you can implement your own or other inference engine on Kolosal AI, **or by being a contributor to Kolosal AI**.
-This is intended to motivate contribution by companies to the Kolosal AI community.

-[Genta Inference Engine Personal](https://github.com/Genta-Technology/Kolosal/tree/main/external/genta-personal) © 2025 by [Rifky Bujana Bisri](https://linkedin.com/in/rifkybujana) is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/

 ---

 ## Credits & Attribution